Your weather: Cyclone Oma latest - thunderstorms, snow for weekend

 Widespread damage was also reported in New Caledonia after power was knocked out for thousands of homes as well as downing trees and flooding roads.

-MetService said thunderstorms and bands of rain were expected to affect western parts of the South Island and the central North Island today.
+MetService said thunderstorms and bands of rain were expected to affect western parts of the New Zealand's South Island and the central North Island today.

 A slow-moving front was forecast to lie over southern Westland or northern Fiordland this morning, bringing further rain with heavy falls.